 Skip to 73 minutes and 57 secondsSo thank you very much to both of you for as always sharing your research on teaching ideas so clearly and succinctly.
 Thank you to the National STEM Learning Centre as always for giving us this opportunity to discuss and learn from each other.
 Thank you to you our participants for your fabulous questions, and for you ideas and engagement in the course.
 And until next time, I hope you enjoyed listening to everything that's been spoken about.
 Thank you very much.

 Q&A with Dylan, Chris and Andrea

-This is an open step, so you can bookmark the URL to your favourites and return to it after the course has finished.
-You will also be able to access the recording on the STEM Learning YouTube channel from 16 April 2019.
+This is an open step, so you can bookmark the URL to your favourites and return to it at any time.
+We will also upload the video to STEM Learning YouTube channel.

 © National STEM Learning Centre